Response JMESPath

 Our final expression is coins[].{id:id, name:name}

 .
-We will explain the :
+We will explain the colon :

 between the field names in the next example.